New publications

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-In a recent report published in The Lancet Public Health, experts discussed how climate change is affecting people's health in Europe based on 42 indicators, including ticks, food security and leishmaniasis.
+In a recent report published in The Lancet Public Health, experts discussed how climate change is affecting human health in Europe based on 42 indicators, including ticks, food security and leishmaniasis.

-Researchers highlight that by delaying meaningful climate action, European governments are missing opportunities to improve and protect the health of their citizens, exacerbating health inequalities due to the disproportionate impact on vulnerable and high-risk groups.
+The researchers highlight that by delaying meaningful climate action, European governments are missing opportunities to improve and protect the health of their citizens, while worsening health inequalities through a disproportionate impact on vulnerable and high-risk groups.

-Global temperatures are approaching a 1.5°C increase, which if exceeded will have a major impact on climate health.
+Global temperatures are approaching a 1.5°C increase, which if exceeded would have major impacts on climate health.

-Heat-related deaths have risen sharply in Europe, to 17.2 deaths for every 100,000 people.
-As the risk of heat stress increases, vulnerable populations reduce their physical activity, which in turn increases the prevalence of non-communicable diseases.
-Exposure to heat also impacts economic and social determinants of health by reducing the workforce.
+Heat-related mortality has risen sharply in Europe, to 17.2 deaths per 100,000 people.
+As the risk of heat stress increases, vulnerable populations reduce their physical activity, which in turn increases the prevalence of noncommunicable diseases.
+Heat exposure also affects the economic and social determinants of health, reducing the workforce.

 Rising temperatures also increase the range of disease vectors and pathogens, including dengue, zika, leishmaniasis and malaria, which can colonize previously inhospitable regions, increasing the risk of a major epidemic.